flimlib/flimlib/README.md

 [![](https://ci.appveyor.com/api/projects/status/github/flimlib/flimlib?svg=true)](https://ci.appveyor.com/project/scijava/flimlib "AppVeyor")

 FLIMLib is a curve fitting library used for Fluorescent Lifetime Imaging or FLIM.
-It is developed by Paul Barber and the Advanced Technology Group at the [Oxford Institute for Radiation Oncology](https://www.oncology.ox.ac.uk/), University of Oxford, as well as the [Laboratory for Optical and Computational Instrumentation](https://loci.wisc.edu/) at the University of
+It is developed by Paul Barber (UCL and KCL, London) and the Advanced Technology Group at the [Oxford Institute for Radiation Oncology](https://www.oncology.ox.ac.uk/), University of Oxford, as well as the [Laboratory for Optical and Computational Instrumentation](https://loci.wisc.edu/) at the University of